AkkaJaiderpls/AkkaJaiderpls/README.md

   </p>

   ### Hello My Dear Fellow Pentesters 👋
-__I am *Jaider Alejandro Pinto Ribera* a System Engineer from Univalle University.
+__I am *JAIDER* a System Engineer from Univalle University.
 I am very much interested in contributing for open source.
 And my career interest Cybersecurity.
 Always there to help others and to clarify the doubts you have.__

 ### My Skills 🚀
 ![Amazon Aws](https://img.shields.io/badge/amazon-aws.svg?style=for-the-badge&logo=amazon-aws&color=232F3E)